ZhuRaiko/Resume-Keyword-Highlighter-Project/general_info/CHAPTERS_3_4_5.md

-# SkillHighlight Thesis: Chapters 3, 4, and 5 Template
+# SkillHighlight Thesis: Chapters 3, 4, and 5

 ---